 Taking Back Halloween For Kids

 Halloween used to be a celebration of childhood independence.
 Kids went out on their own, in "grown-up" clothing, to get to know their neighbors, to get brave by facing the dark, to get goodies by being bold and ringing doorbells.
 Halloween rules and laws have turned this holiday into an orgy of adult supervision and anxiety.
-The time frame gets shorter as the regulations grow, all seemingly based on the idea that anyone above age 13 is a potential hooligan or potential victim, and any semblance of fun must be thrown out faster than a Snickers bar with a damaged wrapper.
+The time frame gets shorter as the regulations grow, all seemingly based on the idea that anyone above age 13 is a potential hooligan, anyone below 13 is a potential victim, and any semblance of fun must be thrown out faster than a Snickers bar with a damaged wrapper.

 The truth, the world is generally safer today than it was 30 years ago.
 So instead of throwing a protective safety net around kids, teach them how to be safe on their own.
 Then, we can return to a fun and slightly spooky night of Halloween trick-or-treating without the need to threaten kids with jail time, or worse.